amchess/ShashChess/README.md

 ## Acknowledgments

+- ICCF GM Matjaž Pirš (https://www.iccf.com/player?id=480232), for his great experience and tests on positions analysis in different game's phases
-- Maurizio Platino, a CCE and CCM ICCF player (https://www.iccf.com/player?id=241094), the official tester
+- ICCF CCE and CCM Maurizio Platino (https://www.iccf.com/player?id=241094), the official tester
 - The Stockfish team
 - The Sugar team:
     - Marco Zerbinati, for the optimized windows builds and for his forum http://mzchessforum.altervista.org) and